 The immediacy of delivery for buyers is just one reason that auctions are less preferred to fixed-price listings.
 For sellers, auctions present even more drawbacks, while fixed-price listings have a number of distinctive advantages.

-- Lack of indexing on Google is another disadvantage of auctions.
-For sellers who run their eBay store like a brick and mortar, having all their inventory for sale all the time, indexing on Google is a good thing.
-But, auctions aren't live long enough for indexing on Google to happen.
-Auctions run in durations of 3, 5, 7, or 10 days.
-It usually takes 30 days for something to start showing up on Google.
+- Lack of Indexing on Google: For sellers who run their eBay store like a brick and mortar establishment where inventory is for sale all the time, indexing on Google is a good thing.
+But, auctions aren't live long enough for that to happen.
+Auctions run in durations of three, five, seven or 10 days, and it usually takes 30 days for something to start showing up on Google.

-- Slow Payment.
-Auction buyers can take their time to pay, up to 4 days.
-This is aggravating but a part of the system.
-And if buyers bid on multiple items from the same seller and want a combined invoice, the seller must wait until all auctions are over to send the invoice to the buyer for final payment.
+- Slow Payment: Auction buyers can take their time to pay, up to four days.
+Likewise, if buyers bid on multiple items from the same seller and want a combined invoice, the seller must wait until all auctions are over to send an invoice to the buyer for final payment.

 Advantages of Fixed Price Listings

-- More automation.
-Fixed price listings are like inventory at a regular retail store.
-Everything is for sale at any time.
-When a seller has an eBay store, they can use a feature called Good Til Canceled, GTC.
-With GTC, items renew automatically every 30 days.
-This makes managing a store more automated.
-Listings can be tweaked with the Bulk Editor so making global changes to listings is easy and fast.
+- More Automation: Fixed-price listings are like inventory at a traditional retail store in that everything is for sale all the time.
+When a seller has an eBay store, they can use a feature called Good Til Canceled (GTC).
+With this feature, items renew automatically every 30 days.
+This makes managing a store easier.
+Listings can be tweaked with the Bulk Editor, so making global changes to listings is easy and fast.

-- Immediate Payment.
-Non-Paying bidders are the biggest hassle with auctions.
+- Immediate Payment: Non-Paying bidders are the biggest hassle with auctions.
 Fixed Price and GTC can include the immediate payment feature.
-A buyer can click on the Buy It Now button, but the item will stay available for someone else to purchase until it is paid for.
+A buyer can click on the Buy It Now button, but the item will stay available for someone else to purchase until payment is issued.
 If the item sells on Best Offer, the immediate payment option goes away.